 Pedestrians, bicyclists and runners are increasingly at risk from distracted drivers and other hazards on the roadway.
 Statistically, if you are hit by a vehicle while riding your bike, running or walking, you will be injured.
 Those injuries could be severe, requiring a long recovery period and significant medical bills.
 You will need an experienced ally to make sure your expenses are covered, your damages compensated, and your rights defended.
-LaMarche Safranko Law PLLC can help.
+The lawyers at LaMarche Safranko Law PLLC can help.

 Through our PedBikeLaw initiative, we are the area’s leading law firm dedicated to road safety advocacy and legal representation.
 We have a passion for outdoor activities and understand how important exercise is to a healthy lifestyle.
 We also understand the devastating impact an injury can have and know how to successfully negotiate a settlement or fight for you in court when necessary.

 For much more information about our initiative, additional FAQs and overall road safety issues, visit the PedBikeLaw website.

 Please note that while the information below may address some scenarios, New York state laws are complex and each case has its own unique circumstances.
 Your specific facts should be thoroughly reviewed in detail with a qualified personal injury attorney.

 - I was hit by a car while walking/jogging/bicycling.
 What are my rights?

 - I was hit by a driver with no insurance.
 What do I do?

 - If I am in an accident caused by another driver can I automatically bring a lawsuit?

 - The insurance company of the driver who hit me says I have to use my own insurance before they will pay anything.
 I have a huge deductible.
 What do I do?